aebeljs/VeRLPy/README.md

 ### Multi-step RL

 VeRLPy by default assumes a single step single state MDP.
 If a multi-step MDP is required, it can be implemented by overriding `compute_rl_observation` function in the `MyExampleDesignCocotbEnv` class.
-The internal elements of the DUT that need to be tracked for computing the observation/state after each step can be done so by utilizing a separate coroutine like `monitor_signals` is used for computing the reward.
+The internal elements of the DUT that need to be tracked for computing the observation/state after each step can be done so by utilizing a separate coroutine like how `monitor_signals` is used for tracking the coverage to compute the reward.

 ### Make file